Lumavate-Team/documentation/docs/6-CLI.rst

  Options:

- .. list-table:: Title
+ .. list-table:: Options
      :widths: 25 75
      :width: 90

      * - ``-p, --profile "STRING"``
        - ``--help``
      * - The profile associated with the studio or command center you wish to edit.
        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.

  .. note::
     API paths cannot include sort criteria.